 Meet Our Alumni

-As a St. Louis native, graduate of Washington University School of Law and partner at Stinson Leonard Street, Johnny Wang is no stranger to the region.
+As a St. Louis native, graduate of Washington University School of Law and partner at Stinson LLP, Johnny Wang is no stranger to the region.
 In fact, he founded St. Louis’ first Asian American Chamber of Commerce in 2013, was appointed by the Mayor of St. Louis to the City’s Minority and Women Owned Business Enterprise Advisory Committee and serves on the board of the St. Louis Civic Pride Foundation.
 But Johnny felt there was still more to learn, a decision that led him to the 2016-17 class of Leadership St. Louis.

 How did the experience change your perspective?